evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-There is only one roof for this model.
-The standard is a panoramic roof.
+There is only one roof for this model. exterior.roof.standard.panoramic.PartialOpenFront.ElectricCurtain

 The windows from B-pillar and back are tinted.